stuible/snafu-releases/README.md

 A cross platform image databending tool.

 ## About This Repo
 This repo is used to host the public changelog, release information, and prebuilt binaries for Snafu.

+https://snafu.fun uses this repo to populate it's download links and changelogs.

 ## Process
 Empty Git commits are added using: